-Food nerds (guilty) can find out more about the rise and fall of apple cider syrup at Slow Food USA.
-The culinarily curious can get a taste of some by visiting Woods Cider Mill in person or online.
+Food nerds (guilty) can find out more about the rise and fall of apple cider syrup at Slow Food Foundation for Biodiversity.
+The culinarily curious can get a taste of some by visiting Woods Cider Mill online.
 (They call it “boiled cider,” there.)
-And the rest of you need only know that you can make your own by (1) pressing apples or buying cider, and (2) boiling it down to one-seventh of its volume either in your kitchen or, for large quantities, your Sapling Evaporator or other backyard maple sugaring equipment.
+And the rest of you need only know that you can make your own by (1) pressing apples or buying cider, and (2) boiling it down to about one-seventh of its volume (a.k.a. until it acts like syrup when cooled) either in your kitchen or, for large quantities, your Sapling Evaporator or other backyard maple sugaring equipment.

 Apple cider syrup can be poured over pancakes, waffles and ice cream, makes good marinades, sauces and salad dressings, and is added to apple desserts to make them more flavorful.
 It is also a tasty addition to hot and cold drinks.
 Where apple cider syrup recipes are concerned, have no fear, the internet provides!

 We first learned about apple cider syrup from Audra, a customer of ours.
 Audra purchased a Sapling Evaporator Pan from us shortly after moving to a homestead that came complete with dozens of ancient apple trees and space in the garage to store her heirloom cider press.